A History of Western Philosophy

-A History of Western Philosophy is a 1946 book by British philosopher Bertrand Russell (1872–1970).
+History of Western Philosophy is a 1946 book by British philosopher Bertrand Russell (1872–1970).
 A survey of Western philosophy from the pre-Socratic philosophers to the early 20th century, each major division of the book is prefaced by an account of the historical background necessary to understand the currents of thought it describes.
-When Russell was awarded the Nobel Prize for Literature in 1950, A History of Western Philosophy was cited as one of the books that won him the award.
+When Russell was awarded the Nobel Prize in Literature in 1950, A History of Western Philosophy was cited as one of the books that won him the award.
 Its success provided Russell with financial security for the last part of his life.
-The book was criticised, however, for over-generalizations and omissions, particularly from the post-Cartesian period, but nevertheless became a popular and commercial success, and has remained in print from its first publication.
+The book was criticised, however, for overgeneralizations and omissions, particularly from the post-Cartesian period, but nevertheless became a popular and commercial success, and has remained in print from its first publication.

 Background

 The book was written during the Second World War, having its origins in a series of lectures on the history of philosophy that Russell gave at the Barnes Foundation in Philadelphia during 1941 and 1942.

 Much of the historical research was done by Russell's third wife Patricia.
 In 1943, Russell received an advance of $3000 from the publishers, and between 1944 and 1945 he wrote the book while living at Bryn Mawr College.
 The book was published in 1946 in the United Kingdom and a year later in the US.
 It was re-set as a 'new edition' in 1961, but no new material was added.
 Corrections and minor revisions were made to printings of the British first edition and for 1961's new edition; no corrections seem to have been transferred to the American edition (even Spinoza's birth year remains wrong).